SparkPost/python-sparkpost/docs/django/backend.rst

 Sending an email
 ----------------

-As Django is now configured to use SparkPost's email backend, we can send email simply, as you usually do, using its `send_mail` method.
+Django is now configured to use the SparkPost email backend.
+You can now send mail using Django's `send_mail` method:

 .. code-block:: python